-I was previously a PhD student in Computer Science at Carnegie Mellon University where I had the privilege of being advised by Professor Deva Ramanan.
-During that time, I collaborated with Argo AI and Reality Labs Research where I was hosted by Drs.
-Christian Richardt and Michael Zollhoefer.
-Before my PhD studies, I spent seven years at Palantir Technologies in various leadership roles across business and product development.
-Even earlier, I received my BS and MS in Computer Science from Stanford University where I worked with Professors Alex Aiken and Daphne Koller.
+I completed my PhD in Computer Science from Carnegie Mellon University where I was advised by Deva Ramanan.
+During my PhD, I collaborated with Argo AI and Reality Labs Research where I worked with Christian Richardt and Michael Zollhoefer.
+Before my PhD, I spent seven years at Palantir Technologies in leadership roles across business and product development.
+I received my BS and MS in Computer Science from Stanford University where I worked with Alex Aiken and Daphne Koller.

 A lot of good advice in research is still passed informally through networks.
 That can make research directions, career transitions, and even basic next steps feel unnecessarily opaque.
 I try to reduce that gap by setting aside a small amount of time for open mentoring conversations.